Twisted Doughnuts

 Pro tip – Avoid adding too much flour when kneading.
 We want a soft, elastic, slightly sticky dough to make soft and fluffy donuts.

-Pro tip - If kneading by hand, the dough will take about 15 to 20 minutes to become soft smooth and elastic.
-You may need about ½ cup of flour for dusting your work surface. - Bowl - Place the dough in a large greased bowl, cover it with plastic wrap and let rise for 60 to 90 minutes or until double in volume.
+Pro tip – If kneading by hand, the dough will take about 15 to 20 minutes to become soft, smooth, and elastic.
+You may need about 1/2 cup of flour for dusting your work surface. - Bowl – Place the dough in a large greased bowl, cover it with plastic wrap, and let it rise for 60 to 90 minutes or until doubled in volume.

-Pro tip - Always make one or two mini doughnuts for the purpose of testing the oil temperature.
+Pro tip – Always make one or two mini doughnuts to test the oil temperature.

 Pro tip – Flattening will ensure you have a doughnut shape when it rises and deep-fries (and not a ball shape). - Proof – You can proof the donuts on the counter for 30 to 45 minutes or place them in the fridge for about 60 to 90 minutes until almost double in volume.